chaintope/tapyrus-signer/doc/setup.md

 ## Overview

-We can set up Tapyrus Signer Network and Tapyrus Core Network with the 'trusted' way desribed in [How to start tapyrus in dev mode?](https://github.com/chaintope/tapyrus-core/blob/master/doc/tapyrus/getting_started.md#how-to-start-tapyrus-in-dev-mode).
+We can set up Tapyrus Signer Network and Tapyrus Core Network with the 'trusted' way described in [How to start tapyrus in dev mode?](https://github.com/chaintope/tapyrus-core/blob/master/doc/tapyrus/getting_started.md#how-to-start-tapyrus-in-dev-mode).
 The trusted setup requires to share each signer's private key with all signers.
-But each tapyrus signer should be treated as 'trustless' as wel as other blockchain system.
+But each tapyrus signer should be treated as 'trustless' as well as other blockchain system.

 The following shows the protocol for setting up signer in a 'trustless' network which has n-singers and threshold t which t is less than n.